fraym/crud-nodejs/SCHEMA.md

 ## Fields

 -   You can use the following types for field values: `String`, `ID`, `Int`, `Float`, `Bool`
+-   You can use enums
--   You can use other objects as type of a field, too.
+-   You can use other objects as type of a field, too
     -   circular references or self references are allowed
 -   You can use arrays of all those types